Does your baby scream and wail every time you change their diaper? Do you dread having to change them in public because

 Why Your Baby May Hate Diaper Changes

 If your baby is fussy during diaper changes, you’re not alone, mama.
 Almost all babies hate diaper changes at some point.
-Often, there could be a number of reasons why your baby is getting so distraught.
+There could be several reasons why your baby is getting so distraught.

 - Hungry: If you’re changing before feedings, your baby may be too hungry to wait to be fed.
 Try changing after feedings instead.

 - Don’t know what’s going on: Most newborns simply hate diaper changes because they don’t know what’s going on.
-Over time, as they become familiar with the diaper changing routine, the trust will build.
+Over time, as they become familiar with the diaper changing routine, they’ll understand.

 - Wants to be in charge of body and time: As your baby gets older, they’ll want to be more in charge of their body and time.
-They’ll hate to be swept away while in the midst of play.
+They’ll hate to be swept away while during playtime.

 - Prevents newfound skills: Laying your baby on their back for a diaper change prevents them from exploring their newfound skills (rolling, sitting up, crawling, etc.).
 They don’t like feeling restricted.